alextanhongpin/database-design/README.md

 - use singular noun
 - ~~use uuid if possible~~
-- use ordered UUID v1, stored as BINARY(16) when the data is dynamically generated.
+- use ordered UUID v1 (only v1 can be ordered sequentially), stored as BINARY(16) when the data is dynamically generated.
 For reference table, stick to auto-incremented primary keys since the values are static and won't change that much either.
 If the number of items can be less than [a-z0-9], then use char(1) as primary key, since they can be more verbose than just int (`m` for male, `f` for female, `o` for others etc)
+- some issues with auto-incremented id is that it needs to be converted to the correct type (int64/uint64) in the application to prevent users from submitting string alphabets.
+The same complexity lies with UUID, which needs validation too.
+This is only necessary if we want to avoid the call to the db.
 - use soft delete
 - no null fields, except date